 - Psychological health questionnaire offering a wellbeing score, supported by psychologically trained practitioners

 - A chance to promote wellbeing services available in forces.

-Each vehicle has been fitted with a private medical area to allow physical or psychological health checks and a wellbeing and social area with a water heater, a fridge, mood lighting and information stands.
-Each vehicle is fitted with a DVD/TV, which allows the force to utilise and provide key messages around wellbeing, and supported with material from Oscar Kilo in an audio and visual format.
+Each vehicle has a private medical area to allow physical or psychological health checks and a wellbeing and social area with a water heater, a fridge, mood lighting and information stands.

-In addition, each vehicle has an external weatherproof area in the form of an awning or a gazebo, which allows extra space for consultation and engagement and this is equipped with a large table and six chairs.
-Evaluation is conducted via a simple debrief form which will be forwarded to you after the deployment
+In addition, there is a weatherproof Gazeebo, which allows extra space for consultation and engagement and this is equipped with a large table and six chairs.

 It is recommended that forces seek support from their local branches or Police Federation, Unison and other staff associations, to support the offer during the time the van is deployed.